We could easily list 3,000 reasons why we love life here, but we’ll start with 32 …

 24. Speaking of Hillsborough and the Eno, the Riverwalk is a paved, accessible, urban greenway that stretches about 1.8 miles along the Eno River between Gold Park in western Hillsborough and trails east of town.
 Part of the N.C.
 Mountains-to-Sea Trail, it is popular for walking, jogging and bicycling.

-25. History buffs can get lost for days among Orange County’s museums and sites, such as the Orange County Historical Museum and the Burwell School Historic Site.
+25. History buffs can get lost for days among Orange County’s historical sites, such as the Horace Williams House and the Burwell School Historic Site.

 26. We have a flair for the dramatic, from PlayMakers Repertory Company’s productions of Tony and Pulitzer Prize winning plays to Paperhand Puppet Intervention’s outdoor family shows in the Forest Theatre.
 And you don't want to miss the Historic Playmakers Theatre completed in 1851.
 Originally intended to serve as library and ballroom, it has served in many capacities since and is now a National Historic Landmark.